Biodiversity net gain

 Some developments are exempt from BNG regulations and will not need to deliver BNG.
 Some examples of development which is exempt are:

-- development ‘below the threshold’ – where the on-site habitat is less than 25 square metres
+• development ‘below the threshold’ – where the on-site habitat is less than 25 square metres of non-priority area habitat (for example grassland) and/or less than 5m of non-linear habitats (for example hedgerows or watercourses)

-For self-build and custom build applications, the council has a proforma to fill in and submit with your application.
+If the property being applied for meets the definition of self or custom build that is set out in the Self-build and Custom Housebuilding Act 2015, the council has a proforma to fill in and submit with your application.

 These applications will be subject to a planning condition that ensures any homes permitted are occupied as self or custom build homes.
 More information can be found at ‘Build your own home’

-If the development is not exempt, then as a minimum the following information is required at validation stage:
+If the development is not exempt, the following information is required at validation stage for every application

-- scale plan (with North arrow) showing existing onsite habitat as at the application date (or earlier where justified) including any irreplaceable habitat
+• scale plan (with North arrow) showing all existing onsite habitat within the red line boundary of the application site on the application date (or earlier where justified) including any irreplaceable habitat

 Please note

-- applicants are encouraged to use our pre-application service should they have specific questions about BNG
+• applicants are encouraged to use our pre-application service if they have specific questions about BNG

 For the purposes of BNG, the biodiversity value of a site is measured in standardised biodiversity units.
 A site will contain a number of biodiversity units, depending on things like:

-- how many units are needed to replace the units of habitat lost or changed to achieve a minimum of 10% BNG
+• how many units are needed to replace the units of habitat lost or changed by the development to achieve a minimum of 10% BNG

-There are the Statutory Biodiversity Metric User Guide and Small Sites Metric User Guide which explains how to complete the metric correctly.
+The Statutory Biodiversity Metric User Guide and Small Sites Metric User Guide explains how to complete the metric correctly.

 There are three ways to achieve the minimum 10% BNG

-- On-site by either enhancing or restoring within the red line boundary of the application site
+1. On-site by either enhancing or creating habitat within the red line boundary of the application site

-- Off-site by enhancing or creating habitats on their own land outside of the application site or buying off-site biodiversity credits
+2. Off-site by enhancing or creating habitats on the applicants own land outside of the application site

-A combination of all three can be used but BNG delivery must follow the biodiversity gain hierarchy
+A combination of all four can be used but BNG delivery must follow the biodiversity gain hierarchy

 Off-site biodiversity credits can be found by looking at the national biodiversity gain sites register.